alexspurling/elm-recipes/random/README.md

 ```

 I wanted to generate a word which had one upper case letter, followed by 0 to 10 lower case letters.
-Because I don't know how many random letters to generate in advance, I had to chain two `Generator`s
+Because I don't know how many random letters to generate in advance, I had to chain two `Generators`
 together using the `Random.andThen` function.
 This has the following signature:

 ```